The Stories behind Readers’ Prized Possessions

-This got some of THNOC’s Visitor Services staff wondering if we could apply what material culture historians use to understand stories from the past on stories in the present.
-So this summer, we asked our audience the question: if a historian were to study you 150 years from now, which possessions would be key to understanding your life?
+This got some of HNOC’s Visitor Services staff wondering if we could apply what material culture historians use to understand stories from the past on stories in the present.
+So this summer, as part of the exhibition Pieces of History: Ten Years of Decorative Arts Fieldwork,we asked our audience the question: If historians were to study you 150 years from now, which possessions would be key to understanding your life?

 The responses we got ran the gamut from treasured family heirlooms to relationship mementos, religious artwork, and even a taxidermy snake head!
 What all of these varied objects have in common is that they hold a deep personal significance to someone, and, when we look at them all together, they can shed light on the experiences of people here in the 21st century.
-Here’s a sample of 10 stories we received; some entries have been edited for length, style, and typos.
+Here’s a sample of 10 stories we received; some entries have been edited for length.

 My thoughts are that she learned this gift of baking from the workers at Nottoway Plantation in White Castle, Louisiana.
 She and her mom, Louvenia (my great-grandmother), lived there for a period of time.
 I was exceptionally close to Momma and loved to listen to her stories and watch her cook.
 Luckily for me, my family lived just around the corner from her.
 When she got the urge to bake and the tea cakes came out of the oven, that sweet phone call would come across the line.
 “Les, I baked tea cakes.”
 Off I went to retrieve my stash.